-- All siblings must be enrolled in full-time undergraduate degree in Alfaisal University. - The sibling discount is applicable fall and spring semesters only. - The sibling must provide evidence of relationship. - The new applicant can apply through the admission application attaching a copy of national IDs or Igama's of both siblings. - 15% discount will be granted to the second sibling and 25% for each successive siblings.
+- All siblings must be enrolled in full-time undergraduate degree in Alfaisal University (master's degree siblings are excluded) - The sibling discount is applicable in Fall and Spring semesters only. - The sibling must provide evidence of relationships. - The new applicant can apply through the admission application attaching a copy of national IDs or Iqama's of both siblings. - 15% discount will be granted to the second sibling and 25% for each successive siblings. - There is no need to re-apply each year.